adj59-dev/adj59-dev.github.io/_posts/reading-nielsen-and-chuang:-chapter-4.md

 **Exercise 4.31**

-In this exercise we are asked to prove sever circuit identities.
+In this exercise we are asked to prove several circuit identities.

 <details style="margin-bottom: 20px;" markdown="1">
 <summary>Solution</summary>